Pakol: Description

-It is a handspun woollen cap, formed with a flat, rounded top, encircled by a lower, curled-up brim.
+Pakol is a handspun woollen cap, formed with a flat, rounded top, encircled by a lower, curled-up brim.
 It is usually white, grey, or various shades of brown.
 The cap's practical design allows pulling it down to cover the ears and neck in cold weather and rolling it up for warmer temperatures.
 There are many ways of decorating the garment, sometimes typically putting flowers or feathers into the hat, especially for festive occasions.
-An attached string sewn around the base provides adaptability and flexibility of use.
-By tightening or loosening the string, the wearer is able to secure the hat as needed.
+An attached string sewn around the base provides adaptability, allowing the wearer to secure the cap by tightening or loosening it as needed.

 Origins and history

-The pakol traces its origins in Chitral, or more precisely in Gilgit, Astore and surrounding areas of Gilgit-Baltistan in Pakistan.
-The woollen cap has been the staple headgear of the Shina people and the Kho people (also known as Chitralis), for centuries.
+The Pakol traces its origins in Chitral, or more precisely in Gilgit, Astore and surrounding areas of Gilgit-Baltistan in Pakistan.
+The woolen cap has been the staple headgear of the Shina people and the Kho people for centuries.
 It was also adopted recently by several communities of Afghanistan such as Pashtuns, Tajiks and Nuristanis.
-It was adopted first among the Pashtuns of Pakistan as a replacement for the large turban, especially in the main cities, as for instance in Peshawar, thanks to Chitrali traders and businessmen, who were also responsible for spreading the popularity of the Chitrali cap or pakol, initially expanding their businesses, eventually coming to dominate a large area of the Peshawar's old city, popularly known as Qissa Kahwani.
+Contrary to the Afghan Pashtuns, it was adopted first among the Pashtuns of Pakistan as a replacement for the large turban, especially in the main cities, as for instance in Peshawar, thanks to Chitrali traders and businessmen, who were also responsible for spreading the popularity of the distinctive Chitrali Cap or pakol that they made in the whole country, initially expanding their businesses, eventually coming to dominate a large area of the Peshawar's old city, popularly known as Qissa Kahwani.
 Only in the tribal areas along the Afghan border the traditional Pashtun turban was still popular.
-However, pictures from Peshawar from not so very long ago, still show a city dominated by turbans instead of men covering their head with a pakol.
+However, pictures from Peshawar from not so very long ago, still show a city dominated by turban wearing Pashtun instead of men covering their head with a pakol.

-Recently, it was also introduced in the Kashmir Valley by seasonal migrants of ethnic Shins hailing from the Gurez and Tuleil areas in north Kashmir's Bandipore district.
+Recently, it was also introduced in the Kashmir Valley by seasonal migrants of ethnic Shins hailing from the Gurez and Tuleil areas in north Kashmir’s Bandipora district.
 Today the pakol commonly worn by people of all social classes and backgrounds from Pakistan and Afghanistan, as well as in parts of India, such as in Jammu and Kashmir and Delhi.